sarrvesh/cuFFS/README.md

 Installation
 ============
-See build_brinkley.sh for sample compiler instruction.
+See build.sh for sample compiler instruction.

 Notes
 =====